joeappleton18/advanced-database-systems-2021/sessions/week_6_a/README.md

 };
 ```

-- Create a rout in `app.js` that passes our new function to a post request that is sent to `/create-taster`.
+- Create a route in `app.js` that passes our new function to a post request that is sent to `/create-taster`.
 If all has gone well, you should see the request logged to your console (the terminal window where you ran you application) when you submit the form.
 However, it does not look like there is any form data in there!?

 - We need to add, what's know as middleware, to process our incoming HTTP requests and append the post data to these requests before they hit our controllers.
 We can use the, [body-parser](https://www.npmjs.com/package/body-parser#bodyparserrawoptions) package to achieve this.